-In addition to proving you suffer from a qualifying impairment, you will also need to meet the Social Security Administration’s technical qualifications.
-While many people overlook these rules, these criteria are very important.
+In addition to proving you have a qualifying impairment, you must meet the Social Security Administration’s technical qualifications.
+While many people overlook these rules, these criteria are critical.

 The staff members at the local Social Security field office must ensure that you meet all the technical qualifications for benefits before they forward your application to the Office of Disability Determination Services.
 If the staff members find you do not meet one of the technical criteria, you will receive a technical denial before anyone ever looks at your medical records.

 Common reasons for technical denials include:

 - You earn above the substantial gainful activity (SGA) limits.

 - You do not have the required work credits for SSDI.